 Step 4: Cut the Acrylic Paper to Size

-I then place the sponge on the acrylic paper as a template and cut the acrylic paper to the same size.
+Using the sponge or absorbent paper as a template, cut the acrylic or palette paper to the same size.

 Step 6: Remove Excess Water